bfintal/bfi_thumb/README.md

 ====================

 You can use this script in your WordPress themes or plugins.
 The script is safe to be included multiple times in a single WordPress site by different plugins and themes.
 When multiple versions of BFI_Thumb are found within a site, the newest version will be used.

+This means that if you use bfi_thumb in your WordPress theme, and some plugins you also have activated use bfi_thumb, they would all work without any problems.

 Demo